timlib/webXray_domain_owner_list/README.md

 # webXray Domain Owner List

 Drawn from the [webXray project](https://github.com/timlib/webXray), this list provides a hierarchical accounting of what entities own commonly found third-party domains on the web.
-This list may not be used for commercial purposes.
+This list may not be used for commercial purposes without explicit permission.

 # Structure of the List